m-abdelgawad/automagic-developer-django-postgres-docker-compose-stack/README.md

 **Blog:** The blog app allows the developer to share their thoughts, experiences, and insights with the audience.

-**App Gallery:** A gallery of developed applications with a beautiful slider.
+**App Gallery:** A gallery of the developed applications with a beautiful slider.

-**Insights Dashboard:** A dashboard that analyze the data of published project on the website.
+**Insights Dashboard:** A dashboard that analyzes the data of the published projects on the website.

 **Contact:** A contact application with a contact form protected with reCAPTCHA.